Debra Sime Kilgariff

 My Philosophy

-The people who seek my services are often competent individuals who are encountering difficulties as a result of current life challenges.
-Some are experiencing stress related to career, academic, personal, or family transitions.
-Others may be struggling with anxiety, depression, loneliness, poor self-esteem, or conflicts in important relationships.
-While their skills may have served them well in the past, they have reached a point where they are feeling "stuck".
-"Stuck" doesn't imply weakness or incompetence.
-In fact, asking for assistance involves great courage as it means that one is ready to take action and to make the changes necessary to improve his or her life.
+Life can sometimes feel overwhelming, even for the most capable individuals.
+Many of the people who seek my services are navigating challenges related to career, academic pressures, personal transitions, or family dynamics.
+Others may be struggling with anxiety, depression, loneliness, or conflicts in their relationships.
+While their strengths and skills have served them well in the past, they’ve reached a point where they are feeling “stuck”.
+"Feeling stuck" doesn't imply weakness or incompetence- it's simply a sign that you're ready for growth.
+Asking for help actually involves great courage.
+It means that you are ready to take action and make the changes necessary to improve your life.